 - What Happened to the Mouse?: Invoked by Moriarty, who is understandably angry to discover he'd been forgotten about.

 - What the Hell, Hero?: Moriarty criticizes Picard for having never kept his promise from the end of "Elementary, Dear Data."
-Picard counters that they really did try to address the issue, but it's pretty clear that Moriarty was never exactly a priority on anyone's radar.
+Picard counters that they really did try to address the issue, and had no idea he was still conscious during the time passage, but it's pretty clear that Moriarty was never exactly a priority on anyone's radar.

 - Worthy Opponent: Despite his frustrations, Moriarty has the utmost respect and admiration for Picard.